nwchemgit/nwchem-wiki/Gaussian-Basis-AIMD.md

 The xyz file produced by the QMD module contains the velocities (given in Angstrom/fs), in addition to the coordinates (given in Angstrom).
 The comment lines also contain the time step, total energy (atomic units), and dipole moment (atomic units).
-In the directory [$NWCHEM_TOP/contrib/qmd_tools](https://github.com/nwchemgit/nwchem/tree/master/contrib/qmd_tools), the code [qmd_analysis.f90](https://github.com/nwchemgit/nwchem/blob/master/contrib/qmd_tools/qmd_analysis.f90) will use the xyz trajectory as input to calculate the IR spectrum and vibrational density of states from Fourier transforms of the dipole and atomic momenta autocorrelation functions, respectively.
+In the directory [$NWCHEM_TOP/contrib/qmd_tools](https://github.com/nwchemgit/nwchem/tree/master/contrib/qmd_tools), the code [qmd_analysis.f90](https://github.com/nwchemgit/nwchem/blob/master/contrib/qmd_tools/qmd_analysis.f90) will used the xyz trajectory as input to calculate the IR spectrum and vibrational density of states from Fourier transforms of the dipole and atomic momenta autocorrelation functions, respectively.
 The code needs to be linked to a LAPACK library when compiled; the Makefile in the